tangkong/hutch-python/docs/source/tips.rst

 ------------------------------------
-Hutch Python has some built-in spam prevention, but sometimes you'll find yourself wanting to get rid of specific object's console logs, typically because they are distracting an irrelevant to what you're trying to accomplish.
+Hutch Python has some built-in spam prevention, but sometimes you'll find yourself wanting to get rid of specific object's console logs, typically because they are distracting and irrelevant to what you're trying to accomplish.
 Other times you'll want to focus on specific objects, or perhaps turn off the console logging entirely.
 All of these are possible using the ``logs`` namespace.